lbutlr093/state-capital-analysis/README.md

 vincenty method - Method for calculating the distance (Thaddeus Vincenty, 1975)

+Area to Distance ratio - I decided to normalize the states by area.
+The purpose behind this is to be able to compare how far away from the center of the state each capital is, with respect to its own area.
+This is not a perfect method, but it gets the states into a comparable state.

 ### Sources
 Data for geographic centers calculated by the USGS (U.S. Geological Survey)

+### Findings / Conclusion
+It seems that Year Founded and Capital Since are loosely correlated with the distance from center of each state.
+None of the above hypotheses can be confirmed with the correlation seen.